kritzcreek/pscid/README.md

 Type `t` inside `pscid`'s terminal window to test your project.
 As with building this looks up the `test` script in package.json first, and falls back to `pulp test` otherwise.

 Type `q` to quit pscid.

+### Suggestions

+Some warnings carry a suggestion from the compiler (for example redundant imports). `pscid` will prompt you to press `s` inside the terminal window when it encounters such a warning, and automatically apply the suggestion for you.

+#### CAREFUL: This modifies the file in place.

+If something goes horribly wrong you might lose your uncommited changes.
+Commit often and trust in the types I guess...

 ### Demo